Third Course: Pink Peppercorn Tuna, Spiced Crackers, Whipped Beets.

 This years event was held at The Mountain View Inn where the owner Vance and Chef Gary couldn't have been more hospitable.

-It's so much fun doing this event just for the fact that I get to hang out and talk shop with other culinarians in the surrounding area.
-We may all have different approaches to food, but we obviously all care about food and the people we serve.
+It's so much fun doing this event just for the fact that I get to hang out and

 The idea for the event the fist year was for each restaurant to set up an atmosphere for a ten top that represented their restaurant.